Registration, cancellation, and refunds

 Recreation staff reserve the right to cancel any program or to change class times and/or locations.
 Do not wait until the last minute to register, as programs with low registration may be cancelled.

-You may withdraw from a program or class by calling our municipal recreation line at 490-6666 or in person up to seven days prior to the program start date for a full refund.
+You may withdraw from a program or class by calling our municipal recreation line at 490-6666 or in person up to five business days prior to the program start date for a full refund.

 Credit on your account can be put toward another activity or program.
 Account credits must be used within one year from their date of issue.
 After 12 months, credits over $5 will be refunded to you; credits under $5 will be removed from the account.

 Parks and Recreation invites individuals of all abilities to participate in our recreation and leisure programs.
 The municipality is committed to providing safe and accessible programs for everyone to enjoy.
 We recognize that some of our citizens will require assistance to participate via adapted equipment, program modification, and/or through the provision of One-to-One Inclusion support To learn more, visit our Inclusion and Accessibility page.

 - What if my child needs medication during a program?

 If your child needs medication to be administered or stored by staff during a program, complete the Administration of Medication and Health Care Provision form [PDF] and return it to the recreation centre prior to the start of the program.
 Please review our policy on the Administration of Medication and Personal Care Provisions to Program Participants.